Let’s face it, nobody wants nitrites in their aquarium.

 It’s simple – keep your nitrite levels at zero for happy and healthy fish.

-What causes high nitrite levels?
+What causes high nitrite levels in aquariums?

 Does your tank feature any of the following?